 WIN’s work is guided by its Strategy for 2017-2022: Engaging with Partners for Change.
 We report on progress in our annual reports.

 WIN was founded by IRC, SIWI, Swedish Water House, Transparency International and the World Bank Water and Sanitation Programme in 2006 to respond to increasing concerns among water and anti-corruption stakeholders regarding the impact of corruption in the water sector.
-Formerly hosted by Transparency International, WIN is now formally an independent association (legally WIN e.V., or eingetragener Verein—registered association) based in Berlin, Germany, since January 2014.
+Formerly an entity of Transparency International, 2014 saw WIN become an independent association (legally WIN e.V., or eingetragener Verein—registered association).

 The work of the Water Integrity Network is made possible thanks to the funding of the governments of Germany (via BMZ), the Netherlands (via DGIS), Sweden (via Sida) and Switzerland (via SDC) and to the generous funding and contributions in kind from members and partners.